chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 #### 3.3.1 Post Method missing one Field

-Let run post request, and omits one required fields like `"id": item_id`
+Let's run the post request, and omit one required field like `"id": item_id`

 ```
 # all field present